fredericorecsky/fredericorecsky.github.io/Python/Learning_python_as_old_developer.md

 ## The second wall

 The natural second wall is that coming specially from Perl, the feeling is like loosing freedom.
-What I noticed at the sametime I broke the first wall, is that the things are now that tight.
+What I noticed at the sametime I broke the first wall, is that the things are not that tight.
 Python has a lot of TMTOWTDI, but is just not endersed.
 The end result is that I use the preferred way 95% of the time and still have the "freedom" to do they way I like or think is better when required.

 ## Third wall